Fodor's Expert Review Center for Urban Horticulture

 Nestled between a residential lakefront neighborhood to the east and the University of Washington campus to the west are the 16-acre landscaped gardens of the Center for Urban Horticulture and the 74-acre Union Bay Natural Area, part of the University of Washington Botanic Gardens.
 Inside the Center is the Elisabeth C. Miller Library, open to the public and home to 15,000 books and 500 periodicals on gardening techniques.
 The Union Bay Natural Area serves as an outdoor laboratory for UW research with some of the best bird-watching in the city.
-With a ¾-mile loop gravel trail, it's also a terrific place for a walk or a jog, and on a nice day, the views of Mount Rainier and the surrounding waterfront are simply divine.
-From the U-District, head east on NE 45th St. and take a right onto Mary Gates Drive.
+With a ¾-mile loop gravel trail, it's also a terrific place for a walk or a jog, and on a nice day, the views of Mt.
+Rainier and the surrounding waterfront are simply divine.
+From the U-District, head east on N.E.
+45th Street and take a right onto Mary Gates Drive.